henrik42/solo/README.md

 that may exist in your CLJS namespaces!) which is usually not what you want.

-Many more files are written to `resources/public/js/compiled/out/` (cf. `:output-dir "resources/public/js/compiled/out/*"`).
-CLJS uses the Google Closure Library [1] so that makes up for some of the generated JS files.
+Many more files are written to `resources/public/js/compiled/assets/` (cf. `:output-dir "resources/public/js/compiled/assets"`).
+CLJS uses the __Google Closure Library__ [1] so that makes up for some of the generated JS files.

 [1] __Google Closure Library__